AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 I did several changes to the code:
 - Use readable HTML/JS code in camera_index.h (makes it easier to change content).
-- Chang javascript code to make it work also with Safari web client (deleted audio interface)
+- Changed javascript code to make it work also with Safari web client (deleted audio interface)
 - Allow face detection with and without client connected via web socket.
 - Added root certifficate and code to request URLs for each recognised face.
 - Use builtin LED to show if face is detected and also to provide addtional light for better detection.